 Minor Substantial Development Permits will be processed as a Type II administrative permit application with public notice and comment pursuant to PTMC Chapter 20.01.
-The decision maker shall be the Shoreline Administrator and administrative appeals heard by the Port Townsend Hearing Examiner.
+The decision maker shall be the Shoreline Administrator. and administrative appeals heard by the Port Townsend Hearing Examiner.
+The City will transmit the decision in accordance with 10.13.5.